Handmaids Gather To Protest Mike Pence's New York City Visit

 Nearly two dozen women in red gowns resembling the title characters of The Handmaid's Tale rallied in front of the Department of Homeland Security's Cybersecurity Summit in New York City, which Vice President Mike Pence and DHS Secretary Kirstjen Nielsen were expected to attend.

-"We're here today because Mike Pence is bringing a real Handmaid's Tale to America," an organizer loudly proclaimed to the crowd gathered in front of the Alexander Hamilton U.S. Custom House on Tuesday.
+"We're here today because Mike Pence is bringing a real Handmaid's Tale to America," an organiser loudly proclaimed to the crowd gathered in front of the Alexander Hamilton US Custom House on Tuesday.
 "He's a Christian fascist.
 He's a theocrat.
 This couldn't be more fitting."

 Advertisement